knowhw/python3-device-test/README.md

 # device

-device is a Open Source Python Library that lists USB devices mounted to your computer.
+device library is a Open Source Python Library that lists USB devices mounted to your computer.

 <br/>